parasiticfrisk/iNaturalist_references/README.md

 1. Gertsch, Willis J., and Franklin Ennik.
 “The Spider Genus *Loxosceles* in North America, Central America, and the West Indies (Araneae, Loxoscelidae).” *Bulletin of the American Museum of Natural History 175* (November 7, 1983): 264–360. http://hdl.handle.net/2246/981.
 1. González-Trujillo, Ricardo, Miguel Mauricio Correa-Ramírez, Eduardo Ruiz-Sanchez, Emiliano Alvarez Salinas, María Joaquina Morón Jiménez, and Francisco León.
 “Pleistocene Refugia and Their Effects on the Phylogeography and Genetic Structure of the Wolf Spider *Pardosa sierra* (Araneae: Lycosidae) on the Baja California Peninsula.” *Journal of Arachnology 44*, no. 3 (November 11, 2016): 367–79. [https://doi.org/10.1636/r15-84.1](https://www.researchgate.net/publication/309959609_Pleistocene_refugia_and_their_effects_on_the_phylogeography_and_genetic_structure_of_the_Wolf_spider_Pardosa_sierra_Araneae_Lycosidae_on_the_Baja_California_Peninsula).
 1. Goodnight, Clarence J. “The Genus *Protolophus* (Phalangida).” *American Museum Novitates*, no. 1157 (January 22, 1942). http://hdl.handle.net/2246/4767.
 1. Hebert, Blaine R. “The Taxonomy and Biology of the Spider Genus *Hololena* Chamberlin and Gertsch in Southern California.”
-California Sate University Northridge (May 1990). https://scholarworks.csun.edu:443/handle/10211.3/191410.
+California Sate University, Northridge (May 1990). https://scholarworks.csun.edu:443/handle/10211.3/191410.
 1. Hebert, Blaine R., and Jan K. “Corner Funnel Weaver (*Hololena Curta*).” iNaturalist, November 29, 2017. https://www.inaturalist.org/observations/10557923#activity_identification_93d59d84-b37d-48e0-a161-988224bdec58.
 1. Jude, Ewunkem Akamu, and Kyle Agee.
 “Spider Parental Care and Awe-Inspiring Egg Sac (Cocoon).” *International Journal of Zoology 2022* (September 29, 2022): 1–7. https://doi.org/10.1155/2022/6763306.
 1. Levi, Herbert W. “American Spiders of the Genera *Audifia*, *Euryopis*, and *Dipoena* (Araneae: Theridiidae).” *Bulletin of the Museum of Comparative Zoology at Harvard College 129* (January 1, 1963): 121–83. https://www.biodiversitylibrary.org/part/7294.